sramekj/boxer/README.md

 ### TODO (will do)
 - loot tiers (normal, exceptional, elite)
 - eventually add support for more classes
-- go to town when inventory is full

 ### Known issues